A portfolio approach to massively parallel Bayesian optimization: Introduction

-In Section \ref{sec:background} we briefly present GPs, and batch and MO BO.
-In Section \ref{sec:portfolio}, the difficulties of batch BO are described before detailing the proposed method.
+In Section \ref{sec:background} we briefly present GPs, batch BO and MO BO as well as their shortcomings for massive batches.
+In Section \ref{sec:portfolio}, the proposed method is described.
 It is then tested and compared empirically with alternatives in Section \ref{sec:exps}.
 A conclusion is given in Section \ref{sec:conc}.